Muhammad-Yunus/VoCore-v1-Project/Example/1. Cross-compile Toolchain in WSL2/README.md

 ```
 source ~/.bashrc
 ```
-14. Test toolchain by creating `Hello World` program, create a new file name it `main.c`, and paste
+14. Test toolchain by creating `Hello World` program, create a new file name it `main.c` and paste bellow code,
 ```
 #include <stdio.h>